-Registrant's Telephone Number, Including Area Code: (407) 290-6000

-SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT:

-Common Stock (\$.10 Par Value)

-SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act [] Yes $[]$ No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15 (d) of the Act [] Yes $[]$ No Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\sqrt[n]{}$ Yes [] No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). [] Yes [] No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $[]$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definitions of "large accelerated filer" and "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act (check one):

-Large Accelerated Filer [] Accelerated Filer [√]
+• •• [X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) O OF THE SECURITIES EXCHANGE ACT OF 19 34 For the Fiscal Year Ended Sep ptember 30, 2018 [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 6(d) OF THE SECURITIES EXCHANGE ACT C OF 1934 Commission File No. 001-11703 GENCOR INDUS STRIES, INC. Incorporated in the State of Delaware 5201 North Orange Orlando, Flori Registrant's Telephone Number, Inclu iding Area Code: (407) 290-6000 SECURITIES REGISTERED PURSUAN T TO SECTION 12(b) OF THE ACT: Title of Class Name of Exchange on Which Registered Common Stock (\$.10 Par Value) NASDAQ Global Market SECURITIES REGISTERED PURSUANT TO O SECTION 12(g) OF THE ACT: None Indicate by check mark if the registrant is a well-known seasoned issuer, as d defined in Rule 405 of the Securities Act [ ] Yes [ $\sqrt{\ }$ ] No Indicate by check mark if the registrant is not required to file reports pursuan nt to Section 13 or Section 15 (d) of the Act [ ] Yes [√] No Indicate by check mark whether the Registrant (1) has filed all reports require 1934 during the preceding 12 months (or for such shorter period that the Reg such filing requirements for the past 90 days. $\lceil \sqrt{\rceil} \rceil$ gistrant was required to file such reports), and (2) has b Indicate by check mark whether the registrant has submitted electronically ev 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 me submit such files). [√] Yes [ ] No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 and will not be contained, to the best of registrant's knowledge, in definitive of this Form 10-K or any amendment to this Form 10-K. $\lceil \sqrt{\ } \rceil$ Indicate by check mark whether the registrant is a large accelerated filer, and or an emerging growth company.
+See definitions of "large accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act (check " "accelerated filer," "smaller reporting company," orting company, Large Accelerated Filer [ ] Non-Accelerated Filer [ ] Emerging Growth Company [ ] Accelerated Filer $[\sqrt{\ }]$ Smaller Reporting Company $[\sqrt{\ }]$ If an emerging growth company, indicate by check mark if the registr rant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. [ ]

-Non-Accelerated Filer [] (Do not check if a smaller reporting Company) Smaller Reporting Company []